 Before the woman can elaborate a trio of alien figures announcing themselves as Inquisitors arrive and kill the woman with their ray-guns.
 Warlock attacks them and as the battle plays out one of the alien Inquisitors is revealed to be a Roclite named B’rja.
-This would be a tantalizing mystery to Marvel readers because that means he SHOULD be one of the Blood Brothers aka “the Brothers B’rja,” super-powered servitors of the presumed-dead THANOS.
-Instead he is working as an agent of a figure called the Magus.
+This would means he is of the same race as the Blood Brothers, super-powered servitors of the presumed-dead THANOS.

 (Two years back I covered the Blood Brothers, the seeming death of Thanos plus the origin of the High Evolutionary when I examined Marvel’s Celestial Madonna Saga of 1973-1975 in the pages of The Avengers.
 Iron Man, the Thing and Drax fought the Blood Brothers.)